Ryan's Law: Veto and override

+Failed updates

+In April 2015, during the state's 121st legislative session, the Senate passed an update to Ryan's Law (bill S. 135).
+Amongst other changes, the bill modernized references to diagnostic labels, removed patient age requirements and repealed benefit caps.
+The bill did not become law, as the House did not vote on it before the end of the session.
+A House version of the bill (H. 5055) was introduced later in the session, but did not receive a vote in either chamber.

+A similar House bill that did not include the diagnostic-label updates (H. 3747) was introduced in February 2017 during the 122nd legislative session.
+It did not receive a vote in either chamber.
+According to the Autism Society of South Carolina, one of the purposes of the failed bill was to remove a loophole that exempted the health-insurance plans of small employers.

 Summary of the law

-Ryan's Law applies to people with a condition on the autism spectrum: either autistic disorder, Asperger syndrome, or PDD-NOS.
-It mandates that insurance companies provide up to $50,000 a year of coverage for behavioral therapy until the age of 16.
-The child must be diagnosed at age eight or before, and the $50,000 maximum on behavioral therapy is to be adjusted every year on January 1 based on the Consumer Price Index.
-It further prohibits insurance companies from refusing autistic children other medical treatment or attention on the basis of their condition.
+Ryan's Law mandates that insurance companies provide up to $50,000 a year of coverage for behavioral therapy until the age of 16.
+An autistic child must be diagnosed at age eight or before, and the $50,000 maximum on behavioral therapy is to be adjusted every year on January 1 based on the Consumer Price Index.
+The law further prohibits insurance companies from refusing autistic children other medical treatment or attention on the basis of their condition.
 Autism cannot be used as a basis for refusing care for other medically reasonable or necessary treatment or procedures.
-The bill does not cover individuals who are insured through employers that have self-funded plans.
-Such plans are not subject to state regulation and are governed by federal ERISA law.
-In 2009, federal legislation was introduced in both chambers of the United States Congress to require self-funded plans to offer autism benefits.
+The law does not cover individuals who are insured through employers that have self-funded plans.